 Whenever IoT data under CC-BY SA is transferred to another platform to be used for other purposes or based on service level agreement between IoT platform service providers, the same license should be applied at the target IoT platform based on the law.
 In this case, the creator of the data should be the same, as the original resource as the creator has to be credited based on the law.

+In some cases the owner and the creator of the dataset are also mentioned in the license scheme.
 Therefore, it is proposed to add the dataLicense, dataOwner and dataCreator attributes to oneM2M resources.
 If a group of data need to be processed under the same data license, the proposed attributes can be added to the group resource.

 Table 8.1-1: A common attribute for License